scmunk/schugo/content/post/towercontrolbycontrol.md

 +++
-categories = ["Infosec"]
+topics = ["Infosec"]
 date = "2015-03-12T12:47:21-04:00"
-description = "Control by Control" keywords = []
-title = "Control by Control"
+description = "How do we describe the actions we really need to take in security?
+How do we build a common dialog so we can all understand the work we are doing?" keywords = ["security", "controls", "framework", "NIST", "ISO"] title = "Control by Control"

 +++

-You don.t read the glossary because no one reads that but how often do you jump straight to the end of a document to read an appendix?
+You don't read the glossary because no one reads that but how often do you jump straight to the end of a document to read an appendix?

 Be truthful.

-Well maybe you don.t but sometimes you really should.
+Well maybe you don't but sometimes you really should.

 ## Building the Tower